 (19) Consequently, you are no longer foreigners and strangers, but fellow citizens with God’s people and also members of his household, (20) built on the foundation of the apostles and prophets, with Christ Jesus himself as the chief cornerstone.
 (21) In him the whole building is joined together and rises to become a holy temple in the Lord.
 (22) And in him you too are being built together to become a dwelling in which God lives by his Spirit.

-We are being built together into one church with Jesus Christ as the chief cornerstone.
-We are members of God’s household and have the Creator of the universe as our father and his son, our savior, as a brother.
-It doesn’t get any better than that.
+We are being built together into one Church with Jesus Christ as the chief cornerstone.
+We are members of God’s household and have the Creator of the universe as our father.
+We have His Son, our Savior, as a brother.
+It does not get any better than that.

 Families have their issues.
-They have arguments and disagree on things.
-Every now and then I’ll be working on a project and I’ll hear our children in the other room arguing about something and I’ll have to go in and be dad and solve it for them.
+We have arguments and disagree on things.
+I remember when our children were younger, every now and then I would hear our children in the other room arguing about something and I would have to go in and be a dad and solve it for them.

 God’s family is no different.
 There are arguments sometimes.
 There are disagreements and hurts sometimes.
-But we have to know and believe that God will step in when needed and solve the issue when we can’t solve it ourselves.
+But we must know and believe that God will step in when needed and solve the issue when we cannot solve it ourselves.

-Friends, we want to welcome you into the family of God.
+We want to welcome you into the family of God.
 We want to encourage you to be part of a group of believers who love Jesus and serve God with their whole hearts.
-We want to encourage you to invite others into your group and help them become members of the family and to live up to the family name, which is “Christian”, representing the family well.
+We also encourage you to invite others into your group and help them become members of the family and we encourage you to live up to the family name, which is “Christian”, and represent the family well.

 Always be ready to invite in another stranger who is wandering and needs the love, grace, mercy, and forgiveness of Jesus.
 We are one big family.
 There are lots and lots of cousins, aunts and uncles, and brothers and sisters.

-When you say that to Jesus sincerely, you are adopted into the family!
-But don’t keep wandering after that.
-Become a part of a group of believers who you can stand with and will stand with you.
+When you sincerely say that to Jesus, you are adopted into the family of God!
+But do not keep wandering after that.
+It is important that you become a part of a group of believers who you can stand with and who will stand with you.